Kendall railway station

 Kendall railway station is located on the North Coast line in New South Wales, Australia.
 It serves the town of Kendall, opening on 12 April 1915 when the line was extended from Taree to Wauchope.
 In 1917, a locomotive depot was established.

-Platforms & services
+Platforms and services

 Kendall has one platform.
-Each day northbound XPT services operate to Grafton, Casino and Brisbane, with three southbound services operating to Sydney.
-This station is a request stop for the Casino and Brisbane XPT's, so these services stop here only if passengers have booked to board/alight here.
+Each day northbound XPT services operate to Casino and Brisbane, with two southbound services operating to Sydney.
+This station is a request stop for the Casino and Brisbane XPTs, so these services stop here only if passengers have booked to board/alight here.